On-Campus Student Housing

 SCC students can experience music in many ways.
 Our academic music courses support the SCC Core by providing a historical and global perspective on human expression through this medium.
 Students gain valuable critical thinking and listening skills as they study music from the western classical canon as well as from diverse cultures around the world.
 Performance courses equip the student to learn new instruments and participate in choral performances on campus and throughout the community.

-Art classes at SCC cover topics such as photography, videography, photojournalism, ceramics, painting, drawing, sculpture, graphic, industrial, architectural, and interior design.
-We encourage students to visit modern and historical art museums.
+Art classes at SCC cover topics such as photography, videography, photojournalism, ceramics, painting, drawing, and sculpture.
+We encourage students to display their own art and to visit modern and historical art museums.
 We sponsor periodic trips to regional sites such as the Joslyn Art Museum in Omaha or the Nelson-Atkins Museum of Art in Kansas City.

 The SCC literary magazine, “Illuminations,” is accessible on Facebook and at the following URL: www.southeast.edu/literarymagazine/.